bartwesselink/dbl-visualization/src/opengl/documentation.md

 Sets the line color of the shape indicated by the given ID, only use this method for lined shapes for drawn shapes use the `setColor` method.
 Changes only take effect after a rerender.
 - `public setColor(id: number, color: number[]): void`
 Sets the color of the shape indicated by the given ID.
 Changes only take effect after a rerender.
+- `public setPosition(id: number, x: number, y: number): void`
+Sets the position of the shape indicated by the given ID.
+Changes only take effect after a rerender.
 - `public setGrid(enabled: boolean): void`
 Enables or disables the background grid.
 - `public setSizeThresHold(pixels: number): void`